Seazeeee/bible-bot/README.md

 * **Matthew Thompson** - *Initial work* - [Seazeeee](https://github.com/Seazeeee)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](../LICENSE.md) file for details
+This project is licensed under the MIT License - see LICENSE.md for details